Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-agents-with-helm.md

 ### Prepare Istio

 An `IstioOperator` is required for Istio to connect to the Traceability Agent.
 It tells Istio where the Envoy Access Log Service is running.
 If you already have Istio deployed in your environment, then merge the following configuration into your `IstioOperator` resource and apply the change.
-If Istio is not yet deployed, then copy this configuration into a file and then apply the change.
+If Istio is not yet deployed, then copy this configuration into a file and apply the change.

 ```yaml
 ---